ammaciel/Shiny/README.md

 # Shiny Time Series

 This application is based on shiny, an interactive web applications with R, which allows to see time series in an environment web.

+wtss.R is an R client package for handling Web Time-Series Service (WTSS) in the client side, see https://github.com/e-sensing/wtss.R.

 ## Usage